 The launch of the 2nd National Survey With such important and never-beof the Game Industry extends far beyond fore-reached goals in the Brazilian indussimply documenting a moment experienced try, it is normal to encounter difficulties, by Brazilian game developers.
 This marks learn lessons, and even recalculate the the second phase of a much larger com- route.
 This year's survey shows us that mitment assumed by Abragames in 2021 this process is essential for improving rewhen we started the project.
-Our primary sults, and I am certain that the evolution objective is to anonually map the studios can already be perceived in the followin the country, identify different aspects ing material, the result of intense work by of the sector, and capture a "picture" of many people concerned about the future forthcoming material would boast a sigsion was pivotal to have year-to-year comparisons with great- first mapping done by Abragames, which had a 2018 survey as er coherence and to incorporate a broader array of pertinent the closest reference. insights into the study.
+Our primary sults, and I am certain that the evolution objective is to anynually map the studios can already be perceived in the followin the country, identify different aspects ing material, the result of intense work by of the sector, and capture a "picture" of many people concerned about the future the ecosystem.
+This serves as a crucial of our studios and professionals. tool to identify areas requiring evolution, improvements over the previous year, and Nevertheless, we were confident that the potential directions to go ahead. forthcoming material would boast a significantly enhanced depth and comprehensiveness.
+This deci- and how to identify them; especially when comparing to the sion was pivotal to have year-to-year comparisons with great-first mapping done by Abragames, which had a 2018 survey as er coherence and to incorporate a broader array of pertinent the closest reference. insights into the study.

-The data for the year 2022 is to identify where the structuring of the industry needs to toughen and where an immediate reaction is needed.
-In the next edition of the study, which should be published in 2025, the reflection of these results will be essential to understand the evolution of the period.
-In fact, the 2nd National Survey of the Game Industry makes it clear how important it is for this monitoring to be done annually.
-The gaming market as a whole is extremely dynamic, and this cannot be disregarded with each new report of our industry.
+The 2nd National Survey of the Game Industry pointed out The data for the year 2022 is to identify where the structurimportant movements in mobile gaming, copyright intellectual ing of the industry needs to toughen and where an immediproperty, the most used technologies, among many other releate reaction is needed.
+In the next edition of the study, which vant points for the sector.
+It also helped understand the change should be published in 2025, the reflection of these results will in intentions of entrepreneurs, developers, producers, actors, be essential to understand the evolution of the period.
+In fact, and market professionals. the 2nd National Survey of the Game Industry makes it clear how important it is for this monitoring to be done annually.
+The Moreover, we can mention other aspects that affected the secgaming market as a whole is extremely dynamic, and this cannot be disregarded with each new report of our industry.